Brining has become more well

 Categories: American, Thanksgiving

-This is a savory brine.
-Some brine recipes are sweet, and contain more sugar or apple or cranberry juice.
-The technique I use here can be used with other recipes, sweet or savory.
+The technique I use here can be used with other brine recipes, but I like this one.
 I use table salt instead of kosher salt in my brine, because kosher salt is too variable.
 Different brands of kosher salt come in different densities, so getting the proper amount by volume is difficult.